 - Generating sales.

-- Earning affiliate commissions.
+- Earning affiliate commissions to make money blogging.

 - Growing your email list.